It depends on who is asking. I’m just joking.

 Often, the people that do $10,000 a month stop viewing their business as a blog and more like an actual business.

-This is the level that Seek the Offer members strives for.
+This is the level that Pocket Business students strive for.
 They are building businesses.
 Do the businesses involve having a blog?

 Yes, but the blog isn’t the focus.